Down to Zero: Performances

 During the 1970s, Armatrading used the song to open her live concerts, as noted in contemporary reviews.
-She used "Down to Zero" to open her live seminal concert for German TV (Studio L in Cologne) on 15 February 1979, accompanied by a band especially put together for the tour.
+She used "Down to Zero" to open her seminal concert for German TV (Studio L in Cologne) on 15 February 1979, accompanied by a band especially put together for the tour.
 The band featured Red Young on keyboards, Rick Hirsch on guitar, Art Rodriguez on drums, Bill Bodine on bass and Lon Price on saxophone.
 The concert was recorded by WDR and features on the DVD Steppin' Out.
 Armatrading played the song again, this time as the second opener, with the same band, live at the Rockpalast in Grugahalle, Essen, Germany on 19 and 20 April 1980, in another concert recorded live and featuring on the Steppin' Out DVD.
 It was during the fourteen months between these two concerts that she became internationally famous, and "Down to Zero" helped her to achieve this.
 The band that played with her at these concerts went on to perform with her on subsequent tours.

 On 5 October 1976 Armatrading performed the song on BBC's The Old Grey Whistle Test, introduced by Bob Harris.

 Armatrading has included the song in many of her shows, almost as often as her top 10 hit "Love and Affection".
 She played it on her live concert tour for her 2003 album Lovers Speak; recordings from that tour were released on the CD/DVD album Live: All the Way from America in 2004.
 Following this she rested the song, until including it once again in her 2012 Starlight tour.

-On 27 April 2016, Armatrading was presented with a Lifetime Achievement Award at the BBC Radio 2 Folk awards at the Royal Albert Hall in London, and played "Down to Zero" at the ceremony.
+On 27 April 2016, Armatrading was presented with a Lifetime Achievement Award at the BBC Radio 2 Folk Awards at the Royal Albert Hall in London, and played "Down to Zero" at the ceremony.